 I always want to show Dionne, Gayle, Trent, the others, that systems have to come in and help our community people, our reserves, our communities, people in the city, urban people, people in general.
-Because we're not the only ones that live in poverty.
-There's people that have two, three jobs.
-They suffer doing those jobs.

-We have to teach our kids to go out there to get their education and to go to work.
-A lot of my people, my kids, my young youth people are on the street trying to be gangsters.
-We weren't raised like that.
-And how -what do they do today?
-All that music and wrapping their heads up with bandanas or whatever, you know?

-9 I stick to what my mom taught me, and I think she taught me well because today, I fight with her.
-10 I fight with her because I want her to go on that right 11 path, not -- not the other way.
-I don't want to see that 12 as a mother, as a grandmother.
-It's hard for this young 13 baby girl.
-Who's going to take care of her in the end?
-14 15 Does she have that love, a motherly love?
-No, she doesn't.
-She doesn't have that motherly love.
-16

-17 My heart has been so heavy this past week.
-I lost my son eight years ago, November 15th, here in 18 Saskatoon.
+Because we're

+Saskatoon.
 He lost his life through violence.
-It's been 19 very hard on me.
-It's been very hard, but we have to think 20 21 of the little ones.
+It's been very hard on me.
+It's been very hard, but we have to think of the little ones.
 I take care of my three grandkids and they keep me going.
-There's times I'm down, but they keep 22 23 me going.
-But they'll never forget their -- the love of a 24 father.
+There's times I'm down, but they keep me going.
+But they'll never forget their -- the love of a father.
 They -- my grandson said, "Grandma", comes to me, "They're making father's day cards in school.
-What can I 25 do?"
+What can I do?"
 I kind of got stuck.
-I said, well Drayton (phon), I said, "You can make a card for me.
-I can be like your father, too, and your grandma and your mom," because I raised them.
+I said, well Drayton (phon), I 1 said, "You can make a card for me.
+I can be like your 2 3 father, too, and your grandma and your mom," because I raised them.
 I've been with them six years.

-I cry in my heart.
+4 I cry in my heart.
 I cry in my room.
-5 I crv 6 when I walk, when I think of my son.
+5 I cry 6 when I walk, when I think of my son.
 It's not easy.
-Life isn't easy.
+Life 7 isn't easy.
 It's how you want to live.
-I quit my drinking 7 about 42 years ago.
+I quit my drinking about 42 years ago.
 I don't drink and I don't drug.
 I 8 9 never drugged -- used drugs, nothing.
 It's not an easy road.
 And I know it boils down to poverty.
-Most of the 10 reserves and communities, the job employment is next to 11 12 nil.
-There's only certain people that work in our communities.
+Most of the 10 reserves and communities, the job employment is next to 11 nil.
+There's only certain people that work in our 12 communities.
 They have to fight over the student summer 13 jobs and it's not fair for them.
-14 little better in our communities and with our Chief and Council and just to let the young people and the missing and murdered people and the victims that there is hope.
-There is help out there; it's just a matter of getting out there and getting the help you need.

-We need help from the government to help our young people today.
-And I want to thank you again and I'm a big cry baby, I'll cry anytime, anyplace, anywhere.
-You cry, I'll cry; that's how our Aboriginal people are.
-We're caring people.
+14 15 We need help from the government to help our young people today.
+And I want to thank you again and I'm 16 a big cry baby, I'll cry anytime, anyplace, anywhere.
+17 You cry, I'll cry; that's how our Aboriginal people are.
+We're 18 caring people.
 Thank you.
 You can say a few words.

-20 MR. TRENT DOUCETTE: Hello, my name's Trent 21 Doucette.
-I'm here to support my sister, and my brother 22 in-law, and my mom, and everyone else here, and I thank you 23 guys for coming here.
-And I just would like to say a few 24 words; then I'll give other people a chance to talk.
+19 MR. TRENT DOUCETTE: Hello, my name's Trent 20 Doucette.
+I'm here to support my sister, and my brother 21 in-law, and my mom, and everyone else here, and I thank you 22 guys for coming here.
+And I just would like to say a few 23 24 words; then I'll give other people a chance to talk.
 I'd 25 just like to see the government helping out our people a